 Mismatch: How Inclusion Shapes Design

-The first book that comes highly highly recommended for all designers to read is Mismatch.
-This book was written by Kat Holmes who worked on the Inclusive Design team at Microsoft a couple year back and is now on the Google Inclusive Design team.
-Her whole book talks about the importance of inclusive design, what the principles are and how to apply the principles to the design process.
-I did a whole video on this book so if you want to learn more about this book you can watch the video below.
+The first book that comes highly recommended for all designers is Mismatch.
+This book was written by Kat Holmes, who worked on the Inclusive Design team at Microsoft a couple of years ago and is now part of the Google Inclusive Design team.
+Her book emphasizes the importance of inclusive design, explains its principles, and provides guidance on how to apply those principles to the design process.

 The Senses: Design Beyond Vision